Hans-Ulrich Rudel: In South America

 After Rudel moved to Argentina, he became a close friend and confidant of the President of Argentina Juan Perón, and Paraguay's dictator Alfredo Stroessner.
-In Argentina, he founded the "Kameradenwerk" (lit. "comrades work" or "comrades act"), a relief organization for Nazi war criminals.
+In Argentina, he founded the "Kameradenwerk" (lit. "comrades' agency"), a relief organization for Nazi war criminals.
 Prominent members of the "Kameradenwerk" included SS officer Ludwig Lienhardt, whose extradition from Sweden had been demanded by the Soviet Union on war crime charges, Kurt Christmann, a member of the Gestapo sentenced to 10 years for war crimes committed at Krasnodar, Austrian war criminal Fridolin Guth, and the German spy in Chile, August Siebrecht.
-The group maintained close contact with other internationally wanted fascists, such as Ante Pavelić, Carlo Scorza and Konstantin von Neurath.
+The group maintained close contact with other internationally wanted fascists, such as Ante Pavelić and Carlo Scorza.
 In addition to these war criminals that fled to Argentina, the "Kameradenwerk" also assisted Nazi criminals imprisoned in Europe, including Rudolf Hess and Karl Dönitz, with food parcels from Argentina and sometimes by paying their legal fees.
 In Argentina, Rudel became acquainted with notorious Nazi concentration camp doctor and war criminal Josef Mengele.
 Rudel, together with Willem Sassen, a former Waffen-SS and war correspondent for the Wehrmacht, who initially worked as Rudel's driver, helped to relocate Mengele to Brazil by introducing him to Nazi supporter Wolfgang Gerhard.
 In 1957, Rudel and Mengele together travelled to Chile to meet with Walter Rauff, the inventor of the mobile gas chamber.

 In Argentina, Rudel lived in Villa Carlos Paz, roughly 36 km from the populous Córdoba City, where he rented a house and operated a brickworks.
 There, Rudel wrote his wartime memoirs Trotzdem ("Nevertheless" or "In Spite of Everything").
-The book was published in November 1949 by the Dürer-Verlag in Buenos Aires.
-Dürer-Verlag (1947–1958) issued a variety of apologia by former Nazis and their collaborators.
-Besides Rudel, among the early editors were Wilfred von Oven, the personal Press adjutant of Goebbels, and Naumann.
-Sassen convinced Adolf Eichmann to share his view on The Holocaust.
-Together with Eberhard Fritsch, a former Hitler Youth leader, Sassen began interviewing Eichmann in 1956 with the intent of publishing his views.
-The Dürer-Verlag went bankrupt in 1958.
+The book was published in November 1949 by the Dürer-Verlag in Buenos Aires, the publisher of a variety of apologia by former Nazis and their collaborators.